mgimond/Spatial_pre2021/_book/12-Practical-Point-Pattern-Analysis.md

 <div class="figure">
 <img src="img/K_MC_sim_results_inhomogeneous.png" alt="Simulation results for an inhomogeneous hypothesized process.
 When controlled for population density, the significance test suggests that the inter-distance of Walmarts is more dispersed than expected under the null up to a distance of 30 km." width="682" />
-<p class="caption">(\#fig:unnamed-chunk-16)Simulation results for an inhomogeneous hypothesized process.
+<p class="caption">(\#fig:f12-k-l-MC-inhom)Simulation results for an inhomogeneous hypothesized process.
 When controlled for population density, the significance test suggests that the inter-distance of Walmarts is more dispersed than expected under the null up to a distance of 30 km.</p>
 </div>

 It may be tempting to scan across the plot looking for distances $r$ for which deviation from the null is significant for a given significance value then report these findings as such.
 For example, given the results in the last figure, we might not be justified in stating that the patterns between $r$ distances of 5 and 30 are more dispersed than expected *at the 5% significance level* but at a *higher significance level* instead.
 This problem is referred to as the [multiple comparison problem](https://en.wikipedia.org/wiki/Multiple_comparisons_problem)--details of which are not covered here.

-## Testing for a covariate effect
+## Testing for a covariate effect {#PPM}

 Any Poisson point process model can be fit to an observed point pattern, but just because we can *fit* a model does not imply that the model does a good job in explaining the observed pattern.
 To test how well a model can explain the observed point pattern, we need to compare it to a base model (such as one where we assume that the points are randomly distributed across the study area--i.e. IRP).
 The latter is defined as the null hypothesis and the former is defined as the alternate hypothesis.